The ultimate guide to finding the right Confluence chatbot

 Unify all your knowledge, not just your wiki

-The biggest weakness of native tools is that they only see a small piece of the puzzle.
-Real company knowledge is scattered all over the place.
-A tool like eesel AI was created to solve this exact problem.
-It connects to over 100 sources, including Confluence, Google Docs, Notion, Slack, and help desks like Zendesk.
+While Confluence is a fantastic central hub, some teams may have knowledge scattered across other platforms.
+A tool like eesel AI is designed to complement Confluence by connecting to over 100 sources, including Confluence, Google Docs, Notion, Slack, and help desks like Zendesk.

 Go live in minutes with a self-serve setup

-Many enterprise AI tools force you into long sales calls and demos just to try the product.
-And building your own can take months.
-In contrast, eesel AI is designed to be totally self-serve.
+Many specialized tools are designed for speed.
+For instance, eesel AI is built to be self-serve.
 You can sign up, connect your Confluence account with a single click, and have a working chatbot ready for your team in minutes.
-No need to talk to a salesperson unless you really want to.
-It just works.

 Get total control and test with confidence

 - Scoped Knowledge: With eesel AI, you can easily create different bots for different teams.
-For example, you can set up an "IT Help Bot" that only knows about your IT-related Confluence spaces and a separate "HR Policy Bot" that only has access to the HR space.
-This makes sure the answers are always relevant and that sensitive information doesn’t end up in the wrong hands.
+For example, you can set up an "IT Help Bot" that only looks at your IT-related Confluence spaces, ensuring answers are relevant and sensitive information stays within the correct departments.

 Transparent and predictable pricing